The Mighty Arch, Part 2: Strengthen Your Arches to Treat and Prevent Foot Pain

-Here's how Christopher McDougall explains it in Born to Run:
+Here's how Christopher McDougall explains it in his bestselling book Born to Run:

 And for those with short attention spans, here's how they explain it in Beakman's World.
 It's very poetic how they "remove the arch support" to demonstrate the strength of the structure:

 I remember this show being much less annoying in the 90s.

 - Strong arches = strong feet, nice round arc, less chance of injury.

 - Weak arches = weak feet, flat feet, begging for plantar fasciitis.

 - Arch supports = weak arches.

 So, do you want strong arches?
 If so, then the good news is that there may be hope even for flat-footers.
 As McDougall puts it in Born to Run:

 "Feet live for a fight and thrive under pressure; let them laze around... and they'll collapse.
 Work them out, and they'll arc up like a rainbow."